-- Open an Amazon EC2 account, if you haven't already, and set up permissions to launch new EC2 instances.
-For more information, see Sign Up for AWS. - Before you begin the configuration in a specific region, check the Amazon EC2 pricing page and select the drop-down list for that region to see if Cluster Compute Instances are available in that region. - Install the Amazon EC2 command line tools.
-For more information, go to Installing the Amazon EC2 Command Line Tools on Windows (p.
-86). - Optionally, you can download the HPC Pack 2008 R2.
+- · Open an AWS account, if you haven't already. - Before you begin the configuration in a specific region, check the Amazon EC2 pricing page and select the drop-down list for that region to see if Cluster Compute Instances are available in that region. - Install the Amazon EC2 command line tools.
+For more information, go to Installing the Amazon EC2 Command Line Interface Tools on Windows (p.
+105). - Optionally, you can download the HPC Pack 2008 R2.
 You can also download HPC Pack 2008 R2 Express directly to your AMI instance later.